 Students, alumni win awards, present research

-Congatulations to German alumna Dana Grandstaff (JYM 14-15, BA 15, MA 17) who taught in Chemnitz, Germany last year as a Fulbright teaching assistant, and who has been asked to stay on for another year.
+Congratulations to German alumna Dana Grandstaff (JYM 14-15, B.A.
+15, M.A.
+17) who taught in Chemnitz, Germany last year as a Fulbright teaching assistant, and who has been asked to stay on for another year.

-Bohdan Matsko was the first Wayne State student to win an award in the national Russian essay contest run by American Councils of Teachers of Russian.
+Bohdan Matsko was the first Wayne State student to win an award in the national Russian essay contest run by the American Councils of Teachers of Russian.
 Over 60 universities from across the country participated, submitting over 1300 essays.
 We are thus extremely proud that WSU Russian student Bohdan Matsko won the Silver Medal for Heritage Level 1 category (native speaker in his first year taking Russian).

-Dr. Khan encouraged him to submit it to the Eleventh Global Studies Conference in Granada, Spain, and to his delight, it was accepted.
+Dr. Khan encouraged him to submit it to the 11th Global Studies Conference in Granada, Spain, and to his delight, it was accepted.
 With support from the Office of International Programs, he and Dr. Khan were able to travel to Granada, where he presented his paper and visited the water-based cityscapes in Amsterdam and Marseille.